Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/3-build-dictionary.md

 	![Downloading a CSV file](media/first-run.png)

 1. Return to the "Data Handling in Python" project page in your browser.
-Refresh the page, and click **airports.csv** to view the contents of the CSV you just downloaded.
+Refresh the page, and click **airports.csv** to view the contents of the CSV file you just downloaded.
 Observe that each line contains a 3-letter airport code, the city and state in which the airport is located, and the airport name:

 	![](media/airport-codes-raw.png)